ciortanmadalina/complete_digest_exhaustive_search/README.md

 ```
 This version had the following optimisations:
-- When generating permutations, duplicates are removed (2, 3, 3) will produce only
+- When generating permutations, duplicates are removed E.g. (2, 3, 3) will produce only
 (2, 3, 3), (3, 2, 3) and (3, 3, 2)
 - Rather then transforming the permutations to a possitions array, I transform it to a bitwise
 representation (for instance [1, 3, 3, 2, 1]  produces [0 1 0 0 1 0 0 1 0 1]).